 NATIONAL TATER TOT DAY

 Two brothers, Nephi and Golden Grigg, along with their brother-in-law started dabbling in frozen food when they rented a plant on the Oregon and Idaho borders in 1934.
+They focused on making French fries, but the waste fed to cattle seemed excessive.
+Was there a way to reduce the excess?
+Maybe, but instead, they chose to create a product from the excess.
+Not only did the scrapped and shredded bits form into tasty bites when blanched and fried, but they also fit into their product line, too.
+They froze well, could be baked, and were delicious!
 By 1952, they purchased the plant, forming the Oregon Frozen Foods Company that would later become Ore-Ida.